Lentic-Official/Lentic-Official.github.io/README.md

 This is the code for my website.
-You are not allowed to use it.
+You are not allowed to use it in any way.
-It's public so others can learn from it.
-Please don't submit a pull request, as it will be removed.
-IF YOU FORK THIS REPOSITORY, PLEASE MAKE SIGNIFICANT CHANGES TO IT.
-RENAME YOUR FORKED REPOSITORY AS WELL.
+(C)Lenticat.
+All rights reserved.